foxssake/netfox/docs/netfox/guides/network-time.md

 the difference between the remote clock and reference clock is larger than this setting, the reference clock will be reset to the remote clock.
 See [NetworkTimeSynchronizer] for more details.

+*Stall Threshold* is the amount of time in seconds that can pass between two frames until it is considered a stall.
+This is used to detect game freezes or OS-level pauses ( e.g. the window gets minimized ).
+If a stall is detected, it is compensated by adjusting the game clock.

 *Sync Interval* is the resting time in seconds between sampling the remote clock.